brncarvalho/brncarvalho/README.md

 ### Profissional 🏢
-Trabalho na área de dados desde 2018, descobrindo como os dados podem nos ajudar com insights, resolução de problemas e tomadas de decisões nos negócios.
-De lá para cá passei por diferentes empresas, onde minha atual posição é coomo Analisa de Negócios na Deloitte, acessorando processos de M&A e Due Dillengence com criação de fluxos de ETL, automatização/definição de processos e análise de dados.
+I have been working in the field of data since 2018, uncovering how data can assist us with insights, problem-solving, and business decision-making.
+Since then, I've journeyed through different companies, where my current role is as a Business Analyst at Deloitte.
+I support M&A and Due Diligence processes by creating ETL workflows, automating/defining processes, and analyzing data.

 ### Professional Experience

-🛒 Service Engineer Internship - Whirlpool Corporation (08.2018 - 08.2020)
+🛒 Service Engineer Internship - Whirlpool Corporation (08.2018 - 08.2020) <br>

-📘 Data Anlyst - Instituto Paulista do Transporte de Cargas  (10.2021 - 03.2023)
+📘 Data Analyst - Instituto Paulista do Transporte de Cargas  (10.2021 - 03.2023)  <br>

-💻 Business Analyst - Deloitte  (2023-03 - atual)
+💻 Business Analyst - Deloitte  (2023-03 - atual)  <br>

 ### Education